 Lowndes County Sheriff's Office

 Kendrick Johnson's body was found in a rolled-up gym mat, seen here at right in a horizontal position.
 Johnson died, investigators say, while the mat was upright.
-Several students discovered the body at around 9:30 a.m. on Jan.
-11, and a coach then tilted the mat over to see what was inside.
+A coach and students later tilted the mat over to see what was inside.